Princeton High School (Texas)

 Princeton High School is a public high school located in Princeton, Texas (USA).
 It is part of the Princeton Independent School District located in central Collin County and classified as a 5A school by the UIL.
-In 2017, the school was rated "Met Standard" by the Texas Education Agency.
-The school will be competing in the 5A classification as of Fall 2018.
-As of the 2021-2022 school year, the high school will be separated into a 10-12 high school due to the creation of Lovelady High School.
-In the 2023-2024 school year, Princeton High School will be an upperclassman (11-12) high school with Lovelady being an underclassman (9-10) high school.
+For the 2021-2022 school year, the school received a rating of "B" from the Texas Education Agency.
+As of the 2021-2022 school year, the high school was separated into a 10-12 high school due to the creation of Lovelady High School, a freshman center.
+In the 2024-2025 school year, Princeton High School became a senior high school, with Lovelady being an underclassman high school after additional construction.

 Athletics

 The Princeton Panthers participates in the following sports: